insight-lane/crash-model/src/README.md

 ## 1) Create maps from open street maps

+- Given a city name, queries open street maps for the city segments.
+Simplifies the street network by combining some ways.
+Cleans up features, and writes the segments with their cleaned features out to shapefile
+- **Usage:** `python -m data.osm_create_maps 'Boston, Massachusetts, USA' ../data/` (can replace Boston with any other city, and can use a different data directory
+- **Results:**
+    - data/processed/maps/osm_ways.shp
+    - data/processed/maps/osm_nodes.shp
+    - data/processed/maps/osm_ways_3857.shp (this is the file where the cleaned features are attached to ways)
+    - data/docs/highway_keys.csv (a mapping from highway key number to the highway type string)
+- **Features generated from open street maps:**
+    - width (rounded to the nearest foot)
+    - lanes (number of lanes)
+    - hwy_type
+    - osm_speed
+    - Many others can be added.
+In particular, one way still needs to be added

 ## 2) Extract intersections
 - Reads in road segment data (data/raw/Boston_Segments.shp).
 Boston_Segments is in EPSG:4326 projection
 - Finds point locations where roads intersect